phenotypic/homebridge-nodemcu-relay/README.md

 ## What is it?

-homebridge-nodemcu-relay provides an Arduino script which allows you to cheaply and easily integrate a [homebridge](https://github.com/nfarina/homebridge) controlled relay into your pre-existing homebridge setup with the use of an http plugin like [homebridge-http](https://github.com/rudders/homebridge-http); opening a wide variety of use-cases including Gate/Garage openers, sprinkler control, lights on/off and far more.
+homebridge-nodemcu-relay provides an Arduino script which allows you to cheaply and easily integrate a [homebridge](https://github.com/nfarina/homebridge)-controlled relay into your pre-existing setup with the use of an http plugin like [homebridge-http](https://github.com/rudders/homebridge-http); opening a wide variety of use-cases including Gate/Garage openers, sprinkler control, lights on/off and far more.

 ## Requirements